 - A lack of motivation and a lack of interest in the subject matter: You may not like the subject, may find that you are not good at it and therefore you do not want to study it; if you are not interested you will find it very difficult, even impossible, to concentrate.

 - Your brain is overladen: You try to learn too much in too little time.

 To concentrate effectively, you have to do the following:

 - Divide the work into smaller parts and do not try to memorize everything in one session.

-- According to research we achieve the best results if we also divide our time into equal parts; those who alternate a long study session with a short one will remember less that those who divide their study periods more proportionally.
+- According to research, we achieve the best results if we also divide our time into equal parts; those who alternate a long study session with a short one will remember less than those who divide their study periods more proportionally.
 You may want to study for 30 minutes, relax for 10 minutes and then start the next 30-minute session.
 Do not even think about your studies during your 10-minute breaks.

 How to enhance your concentration

 You can also do the following to enhance your concentration:

 - Find a comfortable, pleasant place where you can study, a place where there will not be any distractions to lure your attention.
 Make it a habit to use this place for all your homework and studying.